Home / Series / CinemaStix / Aired Order /

 David Fincher has made some of the best movies out there: Gone Girl, Fight Club, Zodiac, The Social Network, just to name a few.
 Here’s how David Fincher faked his 2020 film Mank to look like an old Hollywood movie, using visual effects and an old cinematography style.

-• S2022E11 When the director just sticks the camera onto whatever
+• S2022E11 Shooting The Batman: when the director just sticks the camera onto whatever

 • August 13, 2022